markus-wa/demoinfocs-golang/README.md

 go test
 ```

+Here's a cool [gist of a pre-commit hook](https://gist.github.com/micvbang/4c8cb1f24cfe04d1a0dfab010eb851d8) to run tests before each commit.
+You can put this inside the `.git/hooks` directory to avoid commiting/pushing code with build errors or failing tests.

 ### Debugging

 You can use the build tag `debugdemoinfocs` (i.e. `go test -tags debugdemoinfocs -v`) to print out debugging information - such as game events or unhandled demo-messages - during the parsing process.<br>